Which language best shows stance in an essay?

 The final two types of language that are useful for expressing stance are signalling and attitude markers.
 Signalling words such as ‘although’ and ‘similarly’ may be used to provide concession about an argument or connect two concepts together, for example.
 Attitude markers however, such as ‘interestingly’, can provide quick and concise overall judgements about concepts or pieces of evidence.
 The following table therefore provides a quick-reference list of the most common and academically appropriate signalling language and attitude markers for use in academic writing.

-Now that you should have a good understanding of the types of language available to a writer in order to present stance, the final lesson on this topic more closely considers how a writer’s stance can be maintained throughout an entire essay.
+Now that you should have a good understanding of the types of language available to a writer in order to present stance, the final chapter on this topic more closely considers how a writer’s stance can be maintained throughout an entire essay.

 Once you’ve completed all three chapters about stance, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 10 Marks for writing feedback

 20 Marks for leaving a testimonial